 Firstly, if you do not have a keyword rank tracking set up, you need to do this.
 Some great tools will provide the service.
 SEMrush is one of the better ones.

 Set up your tool to track the keywords that you are targeting on your pages.
-Make sure that as you make changes to your on-page SEO that your rankings move upwards.
+Make sure that as you make changes to your on-page SEO your rankings move upward.
 If they don’t, then adjust your on-page strategies to adapt.

 10. Analyze Your Backlink Profile